sirmordred/Monopoly/Project2/Readme.md

 ﻿# ArticleMiner

 ## Requirements and Compatibility
--This script is only compatible with PYTHON 2 so run it with 'python2 ArticleMiner.py' -Recommended environment is 'Ubuntu Terminal', run it from there (Running this script via IDEs like pycharm or anaconda is not adviced since it may not work)
+- This script is only compatible with PYTHON 2 so run it with 'python2 ArticleMiner.py'
+- Recommended environment is 'Ubuntu Terminal', run it from there (Running this script via IDEs like pycharm or anaconda is not adviced since it may not work)
--You need to have Chrome browser already installed onto your machine (selenium requirements) -Selenium (pip install selenium)
+- You need to have Chrome browser already installed onto your machine (selenium requirements)
+- Selenium (pip install selenium)
--Pdfminer (pip install pdfminer)
+- Pdfminer (pip install pdfminer)
--Wordcloud (pip install wordcloud)
+- Wordcloud (pip install wordcloud)
--Mathplotlib (wordcloud dependency, pip install matplotlib) -Wget (pip install wget)
+- Mathplotlib (wordcloud dependency, pip install matplotlib)
+- Wget (pip install wget)
--Additional(if you are on Ubuntu): sudo apt-get install python-tk (wordcloud dependency)
+- Additional(if you are on Ubuntu): sudo apt-get install python-tk (wordcloud dependency)

 Article is written in pure python and it is a second term project developed for CSE3063 Object Oriented Software Design Course(Fall 2018)